KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

   local imageWidth = tilesheet:getWidth()
   local imageHeight = tilesheet:getHeight()
-  -- Loop trough the image and extract the quads for j = 0, imageHeight - 1, tileHeight do
+  -- Loop trough the image and extract the quads for i = 0, imageHeight - 1, tileHeight do
     for j = 0, imageWidth - 1, tileWidth do
       table.insert(
         tiles,